vmware-tanzu/tanzu-cli/hack/rpm/README.md

 `tanzu-cli-unstable` package name, while other versions will use the official `tanzu-cli` package name.

+It is possible to specify the name of the package by setting the `RPM_PACKAGE_NAME` environment variable to replace the default name of `tanzu-cli`.
+This should not normally be used as the package name is what the end-users will install and the default `tanzu-cli` name is the one users are familiar with.

 ## Building the RPM package

 Executing the `hack/rpm/build_package.sh` script will build the RPM packages under `hack/rpm/_output`.
 The `hack/rpm/build_package.sh` script is meant to be run on a Linux machine that has `dnf` or `yum` installed.
 This can be done in docker using the `fedora` image.
+Once the packages are built, the `hack/rpm/build_package_repo.sh` script should be invoked to build the repository that will contain the packages.
-To facilitate this operation, the new `rpm-package` Makefile target has been added; this Makefile target will first start a docker container and then run the `hack/rpm/build_package.sh` script.
+To facilitate this double operation, the `rpm-package` Makefile target can be used;
+this Makefile target will first start a docker container and then run the appropriate scripts.

 The remote location of the existing repository can be overridden by setting the variable `RPM_METADATA_BASE_URI`.
 For example, the default value for